Chamber Musician - Diary entries

 Rachmaninoff's role: Concerto Soloist and Chamber Musician

 Notes: Satina notes that this was the 7th of Alexander Siloti’s Symphony Concerts of the season.
 Satina also indicates that the program previously announced had been changed: ‘Rachmaninoff’s concerto no. 3 was cancelled because the score and orchestral material did not come back in time from America.
 Same about the Isle of the Dead.’
-The work by Bach in the ‘edition of Siloti’ is not precisely known, however it could be one of the Two Transcriptions of Prelude from the Cantata by JS Bach for solo piano; if so, there is no indication of the pianist.
+The work by Bach in the ‘edition of Siloti’ is not precisely known, however it could be one of the Two Transcriptions of the Prelude from the Cantata by JS Bach for solo piano.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 4 1910